 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Los Angeles Department Of Water And Power's score of 25 is higher than 82% of the industry.
+Los Angeles Department Of Water And Power's score of 17 is lower than 70% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Los Angeles Department Of Water And Power is committed to some reduction initiatives we track.
+Los Angeles Department Of Water And Power is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.